Football Quarterback Draw

 If an offense sets up the defense by running the play several times throughout the game the defense may elect to have a linebacker “spy” or guard the quarterback.
 By doing so the defense then has one less person in coverage, benefitting the offense.

-The two characteristics that best determine a quarterback's success at the draw play are speed and size.
-Fast quarterbacks can out maneuver the big defensive linemen while bigger quarterbacks can run through would be tacklers.
+The two characteristics that best determine a quarterback’s success at the draw play are speed and size.
+Fast quarterbacks can out maneuver the big defensive linemen while bigger quarterbacks can run through would-be tacklers.
 A combination of the two skills is rare but very effective in executing the play.

 Newton is a guy who combines speed, size, and strength.
 He currently owns records for most rushing touchdowns by a quarterback and most rushing touchdowns in a season by a quarterback.
-He is also closing in on and on pace to break Michael Vick's career rushing yards record.
+He is also closing in on and on pace to break Michael Vick’s career rushing yards record.
+Even if a defender is able to properly read the QB draw, Newton’s size gives him the ability to break through tackles and gain yards.
+His size also allows him to sustain taking more hits than a typical quarterback.